aminabedi1368/nodeJSpostFiltering/README.md

 run: npm install

-it runs in localhost:3000 and can be have response in any rest client with this format:
+it runs in localhost:3000 and responses in any rest client with a standard format as below:
 Host: localhost:3000
 Content-Type: application/json
 Authorization: Basic cGF5YW06cGF5YW0=